 Past hydrogeological evaluations of groundwater inflow potential/characterization by GIXTOH Ingenieria & Medio Ambiente (GIXTOH) (2016), and KP (2017) were used as inputs into the underground water balance from which the dewatering systems were sized.
-Wood reviewed the data and confirmed the mine inflow magnitudes from the site visit conducted.
+The QP reviewed the data and confirmed the mine inflow magnitudes from the site visit conducted.
 Mine water inflows estimated by KP were used as guidance for establishing the FS and are summarized in Table 16-5.

-Wood has since provided a review of the available hydrogeological information, current conceptual hydrogeological model, and estimation of the groundwater inflows and underground dewatering requirements for the Terronera and La Luz deposits.
+The QP reviewed the available hydrogeological information, current conceptual hydrogeological model, and estimation of the groundwater inflows and underground dewatering requirements for the Terronera and La Luz deposits.
 A conceptual plan has been developed for locating and installing additional test wells/boreholes and dewatering wells at the concession.
-The location of proposed test well/boreholes and active dewatering wells are based on current mine dewatering plan and available Wood resource/structural models.
+The location of proposed test well/boreholes and active dewatering wells are based on current mine dewatering plan and available resource/structural models.